secureCodeBox/secureCodeBox/docs/user-guide/README.md

 # Using the secureCodeBox

-## Declarative Combines Scans
+## Declarative Combined Scans
 ### Install Hook
-Installing the Declarative Combined Scan hook will add a ReadOnly Hook to your namespace which looks for matching CascadingRules in the namespace and start subsequent scans accordingly.
+Installing the Declarative Combined Scan hook will add a ReadOnly Hook to your namespace which looks for matching CascadingRules in the namespace and starts subsequent scans accordingly.

 ```bash
 helm install combined-scans ./hooks/declarative-subsequent-scans